Connect with a certified trainer for free

 Surgical Treatment

-Surgery is usually not recommended for biceps tendonitis, unless the biceps tendon in the elbow is ruptured.
+Surgery is usually not necessary for distal biceps tendonitis unless the tendon in the elbow is ruptured.
+This is rare but may be considered if there is complete tearing or severe loss of function.

 Recovery